CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.facts.md

 ### Facts for Prepared Statement lesson:

-A `prepared statement` also known as a parameterized statement is used to execute the same SQL statement repeatedly.
+A `prepared statement` is used to execute an SQL statement multiple times with the same or different parameter values.

-Execution of a prepared statement consists of using `prepare()` and `execute()` methods.
-Using `placeholders` instead of actual parameter values during execution of a prepared statement is useful against SQL injection attacks because certain values are left unspecified.
+The execution of a prepared statement consists of using `prepare()` and `execute()` methods.
+Using `placeholders` instead of actual parameter values during the execution of a prepared statement is useful against SQL injection attacks because certain values are left unspecified.

 SQL injection `(SQLI)` is a code injection technique that alters SQL commands and exposes hidden data.
 It could bypass authentication then accesses, modifies, and deletes data in a database.